 Everyone knows you don’t dispose of cooking fat down the sink.
 Why would your toilet be any different?
 Fat congeals and hardens up as it cools, and definitely don’t break down like you’d want them to.
 So don’t throw them down your sink, and don’t throw them down the toilet.

 We hope this list was entirely unnecessary and you know everything there is to know about what to flush (just toilet paper and waste!) and what not to (everything else!)
+Knowing these and other beneficial plumbing tips should keep your plumbing running smooth!
 If you happen to have a clog, entirely unrelated to any of these items no doubt, don’t hesitate to give ACE Home Services a call!
-We’ll take care of everything from drain cleaning to remodelling!
+We’ll take care of everything from drain cleaning to remodeling!
 We can handle your commercial plumbing work too!